Webinars

 Dr. Tan is with NGSS, where he served at the executive level as Distinguished Engineer, Fellow, Chief Engineer-Power Conversion, program manager, department manager, and center director.
 Don earned his PhD from Caltech and is an IEEE fellow.
 Well-recognized as a visionary leader in ultra-efficient power conversion and electronic energy systems, he has pioneered breakthrough innovations with high-impact industry firsts and record performances that “significantly enhance our national security.”
 The recent launch of the JWST Space Telescope represents human’s most powerful telescope for a historical mission.
 His suite of world-class electronics performed flawlessly for JWST in orbit, one million miles away, with world record-breaking performances.

 Don has delivered 70+ keynotes/invited global presentations.
-He is, among others, Chair, IEEE Fellow Committee, IEEE Board of Directors, Vice Chair, of the Industry Engagement Committee, and Immediate Past Steering Committee Chair, of IEEE PELS/PES eGrid.
+He is, among others, Chair, IEEE Fellow Committee, IEEE Board of Directors, Vice Chair, of the Industry Engagement Committee, and Immediate Past Administrative Committee Chair, of IEEE PELS/PES eGrid.
 He was Director, IEEE Board of Directors, PELS Long Range Planning Committee Chair, Nomination Committee Chair, PELS President, Editor-in-Chief (Founding) for IEEE Journal of Emerging and Selected Topics in Power Electronics, General Conference Chair for APEC, Vice President-Operations, Guest Editor-in-Chief for IEEE Transactions on Power Electronics and IEEE Transactions on Industry Applications, Fellow Committee, Vice President-Meetings, IEEE Chair for IEEE/Google Little Box Challenge (awarded $1M cash prize), and IEEE/DoD Working Group Chair, developed IEEE/ANSI stds 1515/1573.
 He also serves on many national and international award, review, and selection committees.

 Design of Output EMI Filter to Mitigate the EMI Issues in a SiC inverter Fed AC Motor Drive